MagnusKarlssonMK/AdventOfCode/README.md

 # Usage
-The python scripts assumes that the corresponding input data is stored in a file with a file structure like `/AdventOfCode-Input/<year>/day<xx>.txt`, where that parent folder is placed alongside the folder for this repo.
+The python scripts assumes that the corresponding input data is stored in a file with a file structure like `/AdventOfCode-Input/<year>/day<xx>.txt`, where that parent folder is placed in the root folder of this repo.